DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-01 Environmental Artist Meeting.md

 > Go down the list of items in the ClickUp to see what needs to be done by the new members.

-- vials + holder, bottles, cauldron
+- vials + holder, bottles, cauldron from Rae

 ### Play the Game Real Quick